simvue-io/plugins-template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new feature or enhancement to add to an existing Connector
+about: Suggest a new feature or enhancement to add to an existing Plugin
 title: ''
 labels: ''
 assignees: ''